jpchateau/Interactive-Image/README.md

 });
 ```

+More examples can be found in the `examples` directory.

 ### Social Media Share

 By default, a social media share box is displayed.
-You can prevent this behavior by passing `false` to the `shareBox` option, before activating the plugin.
+You can prevent this behavior before activating the plugin:
 ```javascript
 var options = {
   shareBox: false